Strunzdesign/snet-gateway/doc/protocol.md

 Mode of operation:
 - This frame format is the same for frames sent to and received from the gateway.
 - On any error or protocol violation, the TCP socket is closed.
-- It is not allowed to mix escaped frames and length-based frames on the same socket.
+- It is not allowed to mix *escaping-based frames* and *length-based frames* on the same socket.
 This would confuse the peer entity at the gateway: the gateway observes the mode selected by each gateway client, remembers that mode, and uses it to encapsulate outgoing s-net packets.
 Thus, the first frame sent to the gateway defines the mode, and frames of a different format are considered as a violation of the protocol.
 No frames are sent to a gateway client before the framing mode was determined.